 People of all backgrounds and abilities can experience bullying behaviour, but when something sets us apart we are more at risk of being singled out as different, as someone to be picked on.

-People with a learning disability often experience bullying behaviour because we are seen as different.
+People with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. often experience bullying behaviour because we are seen as different.
 We may be picked on for things like:

 - speaking or moving differently